Morning, Thursday, 25th April 2019

 THIS EVENT IS CPD CERTIFIED

-It is scheduled at a time of a series of interlocking proposals for policy reform designed to lead to a single piece of new property and land rights legislation, including:
+It is bringing together policymakers with stakeholders at a time of a series of interlocking proposals for policy reform designed to lead to a single piece of new property and land rights legislation, including:

-- Government consultation on leasehold, including how to implement their proposed ban on new homes from being sold with leasehold, capping ground rents to £10 per annum, improving transparency on the maintenance costs that underlie service charges, and making the process of selling a leasehold property easier; and
+- Government consultation on leasehold, looking at how to implement their proposed ban on new homes from being sold with leasehold, capping ground rents to £10 per annum, improving transparency on the maintenance costs that underlie service charges, and making the process of selling a leasehold property easier; and

-- The Law Commission undertaking four consultations on specific issues in the sector, including those already open on enfranchisement and commonhold and the Commission plans to seek views in early 2019 on Right to Manage and unfair terms in leasehold contracts.
+- The Law Commission undertaking four consultations on specific issues in the sector, including on enfranchisement, commonhold and Right to Manage, and plans to seek views early this year on unfair terms in leasehold contracts.

 Delegates will discuss the practical and legal implications emanating from the Law Commission’s consultation on the process for leaseholders seeking to buy the freehold, including reforms to the valuation formula, which aim to make it simpler and more ‘cost-effective’ to do.